 I started out this article discussing the stories that were common to the shops I owned.
 Right beside the promise of garage sales stands the allure of old attics.
 In fact, they may be even more of a draw for those wanting to dream about that one-in-a-million find that will change your life.
 Well, this final story resulted in a find valued at over $3 million dollars!

 So what are you waiting for?
 There are garage sales this weekend.
 There are attics yet to be explored.
 That old barn, just off the road on that backcountry highway is calling.
 Who knows what treasures lay inside?
-It’s time to start exploring as discoveries are still happening even today.
-I bet there’s a comic, card or collectible treasure trove with your name on it just waiting out there for you.
+It's time to start hunting as discoveries are still happening even today.
+I bet there's a comic book, card or collectible treasure trove with your name on it just waiting out there for you.
 You just have to be patient, be willing to explore and offer them no more than five dollars when you spot something you like at the next sale.
-Also, if you learned nothing else above, know that you should always research what you purchase.
-You don’t want to that person who gave away the Declaration of Independence do you?

 If you learned nothing else in this article about some of the best garage sale finds ever, know that you should always research what you purchase.
 You don't want to that person who just gave away the Declaration of Independence, do you?